ananyapshetty/image-processing-/README.md

 # image-processing-
 Assignment 1
 #Develop a program to display grayscale image using read and write operation
+#import cv2 is used to import opencv.imshow() is for display.waitkey(n) is to wait for n miliseconds.When n=0,execution is paused until a key is pressed.
+#destroyAllWindow() function closes all the window
 #imread() function is used to read the file.
 #imwrite() function is used to save file in memory disk
+#COLOR_BGR2GRAY will covert color images into grayscale image
 import cv2
 imgclr=cv2.imread("imgred.jpg",1)
 imggry = cv2.cvtColor(imgclr, cv2.COLOR_BGR2GRAY)